Academic Coaching

 • Healthy routines and boundary setting

-A signature part of On Course Family Coaching — included in every package.
+A signature part of On Course Family Coaching — included in every Middle and High School package.

 Study Hall offers a guided, small-group accountability space where students can meet other students, give strategy shares, plan their week, set intentions, complete assignments and stay on course with goals between sessions.